annikahannig/hp-comware-ssh-converter/README.md

 # comware_sshconv

-Convert ssh public keys into a BER encoding required for HP Comware 5 switches.
+Convert ssh public keys into a DER encoding required for HP Comware 5 switches.